Trump Unloads On NATO Secretary-General Over Defense Spending

 "So I think the secretary-general likes Trump.
 He may be the only one but that's OK with me," the president said moments before the public rebuke of Stoltenberg.

+Trump is scheduled to meet Merkel at the summit later Wednesday, where White House press secretary Sarah Sanders, speaking to reporter, said she expected the president to reiterate his concerns over the pipeline deal.

-Trump is scheduled to meet Merkel at the summit later Wednesday and with Russian President Vladimir Putin in Helsinki on Monday.
+The president is also expected to meet with Russian President Vladimir Putin in Helsinki on Monday.